guillemontecinos/intro-to-threejs/02-matrices-and-interaction/02-matrices-and-interaction.md

 const planeGuard = new THREE.Box3().setFromObject(planeMesh)
 ```

 Then, inside the function `updateCubeTransform()` we have to test if the next position of the cube is inside the box or not.
-To do this we need an auxiliary matrix that get's uesd to calculate the next position without applying the transformation to the actual cube's matrix.
+To do this we need an auxiliary matrix calles `nextTransformMatrix` that get's uesd to calculate the next position without applying the transformation to the actual cube's matrix.
 This matrix can be initialized as a copy of `cubeMesh.matrix` and the transformation can be applied right-multiplying it by the `transformMatrix`.
 We need to check if the next position is inside the cube, but since the position is a `Vector3`, we need to define a vector `pos` that created from the matrix's position.
 Then, since the bounding box represents a flat plane, its `z-coordinates` will be always `0`, next we have to force `pos_z = 0`.
 Finally, if `planeGuard.containsPoint(pos) == true` we set the cube's matrix to `nextTransformMatrix`.

 ```js
 // Test if inside the guard